coollikeabreeze/jira-mcp-server/README.md

-# Jira MCP Server - Local Test Project
+# Jira MCP Server

-A test project for a Model Context Protocol (MCP) server for creating Jira issues via HTTP API.
-This server provides a local HTTPS endpoint that accepts MCP protocol requests to create Jira tickets.
-Instructions included to test via Postman.
+A Model Context Protocol (MCP) server for creating Jira issues.
+This server implements the MCP protocol and can be used with MCP-compatible clients (like Postman MCP Client) or integrated as a Custom GPT Action for ChatGPT.

+## Overview

+This is a dual-purpose server that provides:

+- **MCP Protocol Endpoint** (`/mcp`) - For MCP-compatible clients using the Model Context Protocol
+- **REST API Endpoint** (`/api/create-issue`) - For Custom GPT Actions and other REST API clients

+Both endpoints create Jira issues, but use different protocols.
+The MCP endpoint uses JSON-RPC format, while the REST endpoint uses standard HTTP/JSON.

 ## Prerequisites